1955 Mid Ulster by-election: Aftermath

 In the by-election, Mitchell managed to retain the seat with an increase in the number of votes.
 In the aftermath of the election, the defeated Unionist candidate successfully lodged a petition to have Mitchell, a convicted felon, removed as MP again.
-The seat was subsequently given to Charles Beattie with the votes for Mitchell being treated as been "thrown away".
-However, it later emerged that at the time of the election, Beattie was a member of an appeals tribunal, considered an "office of profit under the Crown", the House of Commons voted without a division in favour of the Attorney-General's motion that this disqualified him from the office of MP and vacated the seat.
+The seat was subsequently given to Charles Beattie with the votes for Mitchell being treated as being "thrown away".
+However, it later emerged that at the time of the election, Beattie was a member of an appeals tribunal, considered an "office of profit under the Crown"; the House of Commons subsequently voted without a division in favour of the Attorney-General's motion that this disqualified him from the office of MP and vacated the seat.
 As a result, another by-election was called in 1956.